rubicante0/telia-backend-task/README.md

     * price = (initial charge) 35 + (what they would pay without commitment)(2 * 35) = 105 EUR
 * User chooses a Nintendo Switch, no commitment, and wants to see the price they would pay if they returned the equipment after 7 months:
     * price = (initial charge) 17 + (what they would pay without commitment)(7 * 17) = 136 EUR

+### Other requirements
+* Add basic authentication to API endpoints
+* Cache API responses
+* Provide a way to run the application in Docker